Elec332/Chipset-API/README.md

 # Microcode-API
-API for programming micrcode (EE)PROM's for homemade computers
+API for programming microcode (EE)PROM's for homemade computers